Southern Railway 722

-Southern Railway 722 is a Ks-1 class "Consolidation" type steam locomotive built in September 1904 by Baldwin Locomotive Works (BLW) to run on the Murphy Branch, where it hauled freight trains between Asheville and Murphy, North Carolina for the Southern Railway (SOU).
-In 1952, it was purchased by the East Tennessee and Western North Carolina Railroad (ET&WNC), alongside its sister locomotive No. 630, where they were served as switchers around Johnson City and Elizabethton, Tennessee.
+Southern Railway 722 is a "Consolidation" type steam locomotive, built in September 1904 by the Baldwin Locomotive Works (BLW), originally as a member of the K class for the Southern Railway (SOU).
+It was significantly modified with superheaters and larger cylinders during the 1910s-20s, being re-classified as a Ks-1 type.
+The locomotive ran on the Murphy Branch, hauling freight trains between Asheville and Murphy, North Carolina for the SOU until its retirement in 1952.
+That same year, No. 722 was purchased by the East Tennessee and Western North Carolina Railroad (ET&WNC), alongside fellow Ks-1 locomotive No. 630, where they were served as switchers around Johnson City and Elizabethton, Tennessee.

 In 1967, Nos.
-722 and 630 were both traded back to the SOU for use in their steam excursion program until 1980, when they were sent to the Tennessee Valley Railroad Museum (TVRM) in Chattanooga, Tennessee to make way for larger steam locomotives haul the longer and heavier excursion trains.
-In late 1985, No. 722 was taken out of service and was eventually purchased by the Great Smoky Mountains Railroad (GSMR) in late 2000, where it is currently being restored to operating condition, anticipated to be completed around 2026.
+722 and 630 were both traded back to the SOU for use in their steam excursion program.
+Being repainted in SOU's passenger Sylvan green and gold paint scheme, No. 722 hauled mainline excursion trains until being sent alongside No. 630 to the Tennessee Valley Railroad Museum (TVRM) in Chattanooga, Tennessee to make way for larger steam locomotives haul the longer and heavier excursions around the early 1980s.
+Taken out of service in late 1985, No. 722 was purchased by the Great Smoky Mountains Railroad (GSMR) in late 2000 to be restored back to operating condition.
+The restoration work was halted around 2005 due to circumstances but continued in 2023, anticipated to be completed around 2027.